WebArtWork/GitScripting/README.md

 ## f :branch
 Reset all files to working saved versions to the :branch branch in server.
 Ex: `f stage` which will fetch to branch stage.

+## fetch
+Similar to `f` with difference that fetching current branch

 ## go
 This command start a npm project (npm run start).